Admission Requirements—Domestic Applicants

 - Official transcripts

-Request that official transcripts be sent to APU's Graduate Center for all degrees, certificates, and credentials earned prior to application to APU.
+Request that official transcripts be sent to APU's Graduate and Professional Center for all degrees, certificates, and credentials earned prior to application to APU.
 Read more about APU's domestic applicant transcript policy.

 - A letter to the dean